Slow Food Hunter Valley

 Anne Kelly (Leader)

 Anne is a passionate educator who has worked in a number of schools in the Hunter Valley and overseas.
 She worked for a number of years as a quality control officer in a refractory plant before BHP departed Newcastle.
 She currently has an executive role working in the early years area of a large primary school.
 Anne co-manages the Stephanie Alexander Kitchen Garden program as the garden specialist at her school, which sees 130 children participating in the program each fortnight.

 Liz Griffiths (Assistant Leader)

 Liz has a long history of farming in her background.
 Originally “from the bush” in the far west of NSW, Liz has also spent many years in the Riverland in SA where she attended an agricultural high school and spent many seasons fruit picking.
-Liz obtained a BA in Journalism and Communication and an MA in Social Ecology from the University of Western Sydney and has since had a long corporate career (from journalism through to executive management).
+Liz obtained a BA in Journalism and Communication and an MA in Social Ecology from the University of Western Sydney.
+Liz has since had a long corporate career (from journalism through to executive management).
 Liz is a passionate advocate for good, clean and fair food and has returned to her farming roots as an artisan grower and producer.
 She runs a small urban block, growing turmeric, herbs and chillies.
-Her goal is to help counter-balance the social inequity associated with a highly industrialised food system.
+Her goal is to help counter-balance the issues associated with a highly industrialised food system.
 She believes “good food should not be the domain of the rich”.